seanmarqueling/Azure-Networking-and-RDP/README.md

 Now when we ping 10.0.0.5 we are able to see the traffic in wireshark from the windows vm to the linux vm.

 ![image](https://github.com/seanmarqueling/Azure-Networking-and-RDP/blob/main/19.png?raw=true)

+In the Wireshark application in the bottom left corner, we can click on the lines in there to expand the information about the machines.

+We can see different source addresses and destination addresses.

 ![image](https://github.com/seanmarqueling/Azure-Networking-and-RDP/blob/main/20.png?raw=true)

+Back in Powershell, if we type in 'ipconfig /all' we can see additional information about the windows vm.
+In the previous image we saw code for 'Source: Microsoft_f7:ba:d3 (00:0d:3a:f7:ba:d3)

+In the Powershell we can see that that infromation pertains to the physical address of the VM.

 ![image](https://github.com/seanmarqueling/Azure-Networking-and-RDP/blob/main/21.png?raw=true)

+Next we can do an infinite ping to the linux vm by using the following command 'ping 10.0.0.5 -t'

+This will constantly send reply and request packets between the windows vm and linux vm that we can see in the wireshark traffic.

 ![image](https://github.com/seanmarqueling/Azure-Networking-and-RDP/blob/main/22.png?raw=true)

+We are going to block that port from receiving these ping messages.

+-Go to the linux vm.
+-Go into 'Networking' -> 'Network Settings'
+-Click on the name of the security group 'lablinuxVM-nsg'

 ![image](https://github.com/seanmarqueling/Azure-Networking-and-RDP/blob/main/23.png?raw=true)

+-CLick on 'Settings'.
+-Click on 'Inbound Security Rules'
+-Click on 'Add'

 ![image](https://github.com/seanmarqueling/Azure-Networking-and-RDP/blob/main/24.png?raw=true)

+Input the following to have the firewall not recieve ICMP.
+-Destination port ranges: * (this is a wildcard that pertains to all ports)
+Protocol: ICMPv4
+Action: Deny
+Priority: 290 (picking priority 290 so that it comes before all the other security rules that are in place.

 ![image](https://github.com/seanmarqueling/Azure-Networking-and-RDP/blob/main/25.png?raw=true)

+Once all of that is enabled we will try and ping the linux vm again.

+In Powershell what we will see is a message of 'Request timed out.'

+In Wireshark, all we will see are requests but we will not receive a reply.

 ![image](https://github.com/seanmarqueling/Azure-Networking-and-RDP/blob/main/26.png?raw=true)

+Next we will look at ssh traffic.

+-In Wireshark - type in 'ssh' to only see ssh traffic -in Powershell the command we will use is 'ssh linuxuseradmin@10.0.0.5'
+-Passwod: Lab123!!user

 ![image](https://github.com/seanmarqueling/Azure-Networking-and-RDP/blob/main/27.png?raw=true)

+In powershell we should some new information pop up.
+To check that we are now in the linux vm we can use a couple of commands.
+-id (this will give the id of the user logged in) -hostname (this will tell you the name of the host - on this case it is linuxvm) -uname -a (this will give you the name of the operating system)

 ![image](https://github.com/seanmarqueling/Azure-Networking-and-RDP/blob/main/28.png?raw=true)

 ![image](https://github.com/seanmarqueling/Azure-Networking-and-RDP/blob/main/29.png?raw=true)
 ![image](https://github.com/seanmarqueling/Azure-Networking-and-RDP/blob/main/30.png?raw=true)
 ![image](https://github.com/seanmarqueling/Azure-Networking-and-RDP/blob/main/31.png?raw=true)